Soba Noodles with Snow Peas and Mushrooms

 - 8 - 9 oz. soba noodles or use lo mein, udon noodles, or whole wheat spaghetti, Japanese buckwheat noodles (use wheat/gluten-free, if needed)

-- 1 Tbsp. canola or vegetable oil
+- 1 Tbsp. canola oil or use vegetable oil

 - 2 - 3 tsp. fresh ginger peeled and grated, to taste